 Click to watch the JD Search Tutorial video & learn

-TotalProtect is a universal high-build epoxy primer and barrier coat.
-Use it above and below the waterline to prevent and repair gelcoat blistering.
-Apply TotalProtect to eliminate the possibility of water absorption and migration, the major cause of fiberglass hull blisters.
+TotalProtect is a universal high-build epoxy primer & barrier coat.
+Use above and below the waterline to prevent & repair gelcoat blistering.
+It eliminates the possibility of water absorption & migration, the major cause of fiberglass hull blisters.

-TotalProtect is also an excellent anti-corrosive substrate primer for all underwater metals.
-Use it on keels, aluminum, steel, lead, cast iron, stainless, and bronze.
-This two-part 3:1 ratio barrier coat system is compatible with all antifouling paints.
-TotalProtect is easy to mix, dries quickly and requires no sanding.
+TotalProtect is also an excellent anticorrosive primer for all underwater metals including aluminum, steel, lead, cast iron, stainless & bronze & is compatible with all antifouling paints.
+This 2-part 3:1 ratio system is easy to mix, dries quickly & requires no sanding.

-Available in Quart and Gallon kits in White and Gray colors.
+Available in Quart & Gallon kits in White and Gray colors.

-Bonus: Each Gallon order includes a free paint roller and tray, stir stick, paint suit, and 1 pair of latex gloves.
-Each Quart order includes a free stir stick and a pair of latex gloves.
+Bonus: Each Gallon order includes a free paint roller frame, 3/16 in. nap solvent-safe roller cover, metal tray, stir stick, paint suit, 2-inch chip brush, and one roll of 1-inch painter's tape.
+Each Quart order includes a free stir stick and a 2-inch chip brush.

 The item was added to your wishlist.

 The item was added to your shop cart.

 Note: Do not use TotalProtect over 1-part paints.

 Universal epoxy primer & barrier coat for above and below the waterline